Updated: Jun 2

 In search of the perfect lightweight hiking boot for your next backpacking trip?
 Check out this guide to the best beginner hiking boots, plus a quick start equipment list.

 Hiking is one of the best forms of exercise you can do.
 Not only does it get your heart rate up, but it also helps build stronger muscles and bones, boosts heart health, and improves your sense of balance.
-Spending time outdoors can also improve your mental health, too! [*] No matter how you look at it, hiking is a win-win.
+Spending time outdoors can also improve your mental health, too! [*] Hiking can boost your overall wellness.
+No matter how you look at it, hiking is a win-win.

 When you step out onto the trail it's important that you have the right hiking boots.
 Not all hiking boots are created equal.
 The right option for you will depend on what type of terrain you're taking on.
 Let's discuss the best options for men's and women's hiking boots.